Remedial notice review policy

 4. Environmental action notice - section 274.

-If you receive one of these notices and the person who issued it is referred to as an ‘authorised officer’, then we can review that notice.
-You can find that information on page 1 of the notice where it says “Notice issued by”.
+If you receive one of these notices and the person who issued it is an ‘authorised officer’, then we can review that notice.
+You can find that information on page 1 of the notice where it says ‘Notice issued by’.
 This policy explains your right to have an eligible remedial notice reviewed.

-If your notice was issued by a “Delegate of the Environment Protection Authority”, then it means the notice was issued by EPA and is not eligible for internal review.
+If your notice was issued by a ‘Delegate of the Environment Protection Authority (the Authority)’ then it means the notice was issued by EPA and is not eligible for internal review.
 Instead, you may ask for the notice to be reviewed by the Victorian Civil and Administrative Tribunal (VCAT).

 Council-issued remedial notices

-Councils (as defined by section 3 of the Local Government Act 2020) have been delegated some EPA powers to issue certain remedial notices.
-Authorised officers appointed by a council can issue improvement notices and prohibition notices that related to:
+Local councils have been delegated some EPA powers to issue certain remedial notices.
+Authorised officers appointed by a council can issue improvement notices and prohibition notices that relate to:

 • the management of on-site wastewater management systems (e.g. septic systems); and